Lucio Fontana

-Lucio Fontana (/it/; 19 February 1899 - 7 September 1968) was an Argentine-Italian painter, sculptor, and theorist.
-He is known as the founder of Spatialism and exponent of abstract painting as the first known artist to slash his canvases – which symbolizes an utter rejection of all prerequisites of art.
+Lucio Fontana (/it/; 19 February 1899 - 7 September 1968) was an Italian sculptor, painter, and theorist.
+He is known as the founder of Spatialism and exponent of abstraction.
+Some of these ideas can be seen in his slashed canvases and his use of neon as a media, like his Milan Triennale piece (now at the Museo del Novecento in Milan).

 Early life

 Born in Rosario, Santa Fe, Argentina, to Italian immigrant parents, he was the son of the sculptor Luigi Fontana (1865–1946).
 Fontana spent the first years of his life in Argentina and then was sent to Italy in 1905, where he stayed until 1922, working as a sculptor with his father, and then on his own.
 Already in 1926, he participated in the first exhibition of Nexus, a group of young Argentine artists working in Rosario de Santa Fé.